a-lavis/cribbage-ai/README.md

 preferred by beginners.
 There are 6-card versions, as well as 3-player and 4-player versions.

-We have refactored the Expecti-minimax, Expecti-minimax w/ pruning, as well as Monte Carlo Tree Search algorithms to work with our implementation of Cribbage.
-We will compare the performances of these various chance-based adversarial search algorithms.
+We have refactored the Monte Carlo Tree Search algorithm to work with our implementation of Cribbage.
+We will compare the performance of this algorithm against a random player.

 ## The Game